 Instructions

-- Preheat a 5.5 quart stock pot on medium heat with the grapeseed oil.
-Then add in the onion, red and orange bell pepper, and minced garlic.
+- Preheat a 5.5 quart stock pot on medium heat with the 1 teaspoon grape seed oil.
+Then add in 2 small white onions, 1 red bell pepper, 1 orange pepper, and 6 cloves garlic minced.

-- Saute for 1 minute, then add in ½ cup chicken broth.
+- Saute for 1 minute, then add in ½ cup low sodium chicken broth.
 Place a lid on top of the pot and cook for an additional 2-3 minutes.
-Then add in the zucchini and yellow squash and mix well.
-Season with salt and ground cumin then add in the diced chiles.
+Then add 1 medium zucchini and 1 yellow squash and mix well.
+Season with 1 teaspoon kosher salt and 1 tablespoon ground cumin then add in 7 ounces Mild green Chiles.

-- Mix and add in the stems of the cilantro (minced), the enchilada sauce, and the chicken broth.
+- Mix and add in the stems of the ¼ cup fresh cilantro (minced), 20 ounces mild green Chile enchilada sauce, and the remaining32 ounces low sodium chicken broth.
 Mix well, and cook for 10 minutes.

-- While the soup cooks shred the chicken and begin to add it to the pot.
-Then add in the frozen corn, and white beans.
+- While the soup cooks shred the 3 cups cooked rotisserie chicken and begin to add it to the pot.
+Then add in 1 cup frozen corn, and 16 ounces Can white beans.
 Cook with the lid on for an additional 5 minutes.
-Remove the lid and add in the cubed cream cheese, stir and simmer on low until the cream cheese melts.
-Then stir in the remaining cilantro.
+Remove the lid and add in ½ cup low fat cream cheese, stir and simmer on low until the cream cheese melts.
+Then stir in the remaining ¼ cup fresh cilantro.

 - Ladle soup into bowls.
 Top with additional cilantro, cheese and fresh avocados.